SalahEldinFikri/learning-tracks-by-assembly-/README.md

 # learning-tracks-by-assembly
 ## Aim:
-Writing a learning program to learning you about { Data_Science, Flutter, Back_end, Front_end}.
+Writing a learning program to learning you about { Data Science, Flutter, Backend, Frontend}.

 ## Equipment’s required:
 1. Hardware – PCs , labtop.